 I work with people who are stuck in relationships and believe they don't have a voice.
 I empower people to believe in their inner resources and personal abilities for true change to occur.
 Empathy is the key to connecting with yourself and others.
 You are the "expert" of your own life.
 I will work together with you in an atmosphere of non-judgment and unconditional positive regard for your life experiences.

 There are two types of counsellors: one who points to the direction a person needs to go or one who, together, walks in the direction that person needs to go - I prefer the latter...

-"I believe that people are not sick and in need of a cure, but rather in need of someone in their lives to come alongside of them and give them a hand up."
+"People are not sick in need of a cure, what they really need is someone to come alongside them and give them a hand up..."

 Jennine Saunders, BA, RPC